Credit Agricole cuts costs to spur profit growth

 The Credit Agricole Group, a network of regional savings banks that controls Credit Agricole, is one of the biggest lenders in France, serving one in three households and companies and nine out of 10 farmers.

-However the 120-year-old semi-cooperative lender said it faces three years of stagnant retail revenues at home where unemployment is near all-time highs in a lackluster economic recovery.
+However the 120-year-old semi-cooperative lender said it faces three years of stagnant retail revenues at home where unemployment is near all-time highs in a lacklustre economic recovery.

 Analysts said Credit Agricole's growth plan was in line with other French banks which they expect to improve cross-selling of products such as insurance, cutting costs and keeping provisions in check in a bid to improve profitability.